-4.9.2 distancePairs: set of pairwise distances between two groups.
+4.10.2 distancePairs: set of pairwise distances between two groups.

-The distancePairs $\{...\}$ block defines a $N_1 \times N_2$ -dimensional variable that includes all mutual distances between the atoms of two groups.
+The distancePairs $\{\ldots\}$ block defines a $N_1 \times N_2$ -dimensional variable that includes all mutual distances between the atoms of two groups.
+This can be useful, for example, to develop a new variable defined over two groups, by using the scriptedFunction feature.

-List of keywords (see also 4.2, 4.13, 4.14 and 4.16 for additional options):
+List of keywords (see also 4.2, 4.15, 4.16 and 4.18 for additional options):